opentargets/gentropy/docs/index.md

 Ingestion and analysis of genetic and functional genomic data for the identification and prioritisation of drug targets.

 This project is still in experimental phase.
 Please refer to the [roadmap section](./roadmap/) for more information.

+For information on how to configure the development environment, run the code, or contribute changes, see the [contributing section](./contributing/).